cdjq/DFRobot_RGBButton/README.md

 * There are seven system-defined colors, red, orange, yellow, green, indigo, blue, and purple; users can also customize the color by changing RGB values
 * Users can control the brightness of RGB LEDs by configuring PWM signal, the period and pulse width are configured independently
 * I2C address can be set by the DIP switch
-* The button can indicate interrupt status, normal button status for low level, pressed button for high level
+* The button can indicate interrupt status, low level when button released, high level when button pressed

 ## Installation